 For the last few weeks I have been continuing with my daily discipline of a sketch a day.
 I try to do this for 20 minutes to an hour, 5 or 6 days a week, usually in my Moleskine Sketchbook.

-I’ve photographed the palate, brushes and Winsor and Newton paints, together with the reference book I’ve used, John Singer Sargent Figures and Landscapes, 1883-1899 by Richard Ormond and Elaine Kilmurray.
+I’ve photographed the palate, brushes and Winsor and Newton paints, together with the reference book I’ve used:

-Richard Ormond and Elaine Kilmurray have written some brilliant books on Sargent’s paintings which give a fascinating insight into his work.
+Richard Ormond and Elaine Kilmurray have written some brilliant books on Sargent’s painting.
+They give a fascinating insight into his work.

 To follow my daily sketches on twitter, go to @adailysketch